raackley/end-2-end-showcase-project/README.md

 To install with default values, you can install it with the following command.

 ```
-helm -n <namespace> upgrade -i gt-assignment helm/grow-therapy-assignment --create-namespace
+helm -n <namespace> upgrade -i e2esp helm/e2esp --create-namespace
 ```

 To override any of the variables in the `values.yaml`, you can install/upgrade like the following.
 This example enables and configures the Ingress resource.

 ```
-helm -n gt-assignment upgrade -i gt-assignment helm/grow-therapy-assignment --create-namespace --set ingress.enabled=true,ingress.hosts[0].host=gta.ryanackley.com,ingress.hosts[0].paths[0].path=/,ingress.hosts[0].paths[0].pathType=ImplementationSpecific
+helm -n e2esp upgrade -i e2esp helm/e2esp --create-namespace --set ingress.enabled=true,ingress.hosts[0].host=e2esp.ryanackley.com,ingress.hosts[0].paths[0].path=/,ingress.hosts[0].paths[0].pathType=ImplementationSpecific
 ```

 ## Running in Production

 The app is running in "Production" using the CI build in GitHub, and the Helm chart to deploy to a Kubernetes cluster.
-The "production" app can be found at `https://gta.ryanackley.com/`.
+The "production" app can be found at `https://e2esp.ryanackley.com/`.
 It is deployed in a High Availability configuration, with SSL, and behind a CDN with DDoS protection.
 These features address some of the concerns around preformance, security, and reliability in the requirements.
 It can be used simlarly to the local version, like so.

 ```
-curl https://gta.ryanackley.com/monthly_view_count/<article name>/<year NNNN>/<month NN>
+curl https://e2esp.ryanackley.com/monthly_view_count/<article name>/<year NNNN>/<month NN>
 ```

 ## Swagger API Documentation